install.packages(c("tidyverse", "tidync", "ncmeta", "rstudioapi"))NetCDF (Network Common Data Form) is the OGC standard for storing multidimensional scientific data.

 write.csv(nc_variables_with_attributes, file.path(output_dir, paste0("NetCDF_Variables_Attributes_", timestamp, ".csv")), row.names = FALSE)

-Use the generated reports to guide your preservation actions:
+Use the generated reports to guide your curation actions:

-• Data Health (DataHealth): Files marked “⚠️ All NaNs” are likely empty shells—the model ran but produced no output.
-You can verify these files manually and exclude them from the archive.
+Data Health (DataHealth): Files marked “⚠️ All NaNs” are likely empty shells—the model ran but produced no output.
+Verify these files manually then confirm with the researcher you can exclude them from the archive.

 Verify if all files in a dataset have the same title, institution, source, and CF Conventions.